Diversity makes marketing sense to discover ways to increase website traffic without SEO (search engine optimization).

 Spending a few dollars on your blog design isn’t a bad idea or investment.
 Site design navigation is one of the reasons many customers reportedly distrust e-commerce sites.
 A total of 25% say website navigation is one of the reasons they abandoned their shopping cart.

 What gets confused is what a great blog design is and what’s not.

 A good rule of thumb is to keep it clutter-free and avoid using a drop-down menu in your navigation bar.
-Many of your site users may not be aware of small things like this.
+Many site users may be unaware of small things like this.